nleguillarme/gbif-filter-python/README.md

 # gbif-filter-python
-A python script to filter a list of taxa based on their spatial distribution according to GBIF occurrences database
+A python script to filter a list of taxa based on their spatial distribution and habitat according to GBIF occurrences database

 ## Install